mislav slade silovic pwc bef 2026

 The region needs up to EUR 80 billion

 However, the energy transition in Southeast Europe will not be cheap.
 Estimates suggest that countries in the region will need between EUR 50 billion and EUR 80 billion in investments in this decade in order to modernize their energy systems.
-It is estimated that the funding cannot be secured by states and power utilities alone, meaning that European funds and private capital will also play a role.
+According to benchmarks, core part of energy system decarbonization requires at least 2% of national GDP per annum.
+It is clear that the funding cannot be secured by states and power utilities alone, meaning that European funds, IFIs and private capital will also play a critical role.

-Another challenge lies in both current and future electricity consumption, which is growing rapidly with the expansion of artificial intelligence (AI), digitalization, and data centers.
-PwC estimates that global electricity consumption will increase by around 20% over the next five years, with a significant share of that growth – as much as 15% – coming from the AI sector and data centers.
+Another challenge lies in both current and future electricity consumption, which is growing rapidly with the expansion of artificial intelligence (AI), digitalization, data centers and electrification in general.
+Analysts estimate that global electricity consumption will increase by around 20% over the next five years, with a significant share of that growth – as much as 15% – coming from the AI sector and data centers.

 Return of nuclear energy and gas-fired power plants